 4. A black-and-white tweed skirt and black jacket come to life with a burgundy sweater and this Ruby, Diamanté & Enamel Bouquet 1940s Brooch.
 The deep red in the flowers is repeated in the enamel on the bouquet’s stems.
 I’ve shown the brooch pinned to the jacket shoulder.
 If you wear a blazer with a collar, I’d position the brooch there.
 Diamond studs (real or faux) complete the jeweled accessories.

 9. Black trousers (or jeans) and a white shirt are a great blank canvas to create many different outfits just by changing the accessories.
-In this example, I’ve added my Ruby Bead and Crystal Art Deco Necklace to this round-neck blouse.
+In this example, I’ve added this Ruby Bead and Crystal Art Deco Necklace to this round-neck blouse.
 If you wear a shirt like this one, you can unbutton it to reveal the necklace.
-I have two pairs of earrings with crystal beads – here’s one pair with screw-backs (which can be converted for pierced ears).
+Two pairs of earrings with crystal beads are available – here’s one pair with screw-backs (which can be converted for pierced ears).
 You could wear diamond studs, if you prefer a more subtle look.